 What weapon do all of us wield that fuels modern slavery, sex-trafficking and other forms of injustice?

-About the Speaker: Jamie Gates, M.Div., Ph.D., serves Point Loma Nazarene University as professor of cultural anthropology and as the Director of the university’s Center for Justice and Reconciliation.
+About the Speaker: Jamie Gates, M.Div., Ph.D., serves Point Loma Nazarene University as a professor of cultural anthropology.
 Having been raised in and studied apartheid South Africa, Jamie continues to focus on justice and reconciliation as a central concern.
 Working for the sake of human trafficking survivors has become an important part of Jamie’s life.
-He co-lead the National Institute of Justice research project “Measuring the Extent and Nature of Gang Involvement in Sex Trafficking in the San Diego/Tijuana Border Region” (2013–2016).
-He co-chairs the Research and Data Committee of the San Diego County Advisory Council on Human Trafficking and CSEC.
-He directs the San Diego Human Trafficking Research and Data Advisory Roundtable (HT-RADAR).
-He mentors campus organizers against human trafficking and serves as organizer with numerous national and local organizations.
+He co-led the National Institute of Justice research project “Measuring the Extent and Nature of Gang Involvement in Sex Trafficking in the San Diego/Tijuana Border Region” (2013–2016).

 The Wireless Future of Wellness is Now